TwoMinz/CSE416_GroupProject/README.md

 # 📚 summarAIze - AI-Powered Research Paper Summarization & Recommendation

 ## 🚀 Introduction
-Reading research papers is essential for academic learning, but it’s often overwhelming.
-Long papers, complex terminology, and inefficient search systems make the process time-consuming and difficult, especially for students balancing coursework. **summarAIze** is here to help!
-Using AI, our platform **summarizes papers, recommends relevant research, and organizes them in a personal library**, making academic reading faster and easier.
+Reading research papers is important for academic learning, but it can be time-consuming and difficult, especially for students who struggle with their coursework.
+Long papers, complex terminology, and inefficient search systems make the process even harder. **summarAIze** aims to solve this by using AI to summarize papers, recommend relevant research, and archive in their library.
+We want to make academic reading faster and easier.

 ## 🔥 The Problem
 ### ⏳ Struggling with Time